crucialfelix/django-ajax-selects/README.md

             u""" result is the simple text that is the completion of what the person typed """ return obj.name

+        def get_item_url(self, obj):
+            """The url to object, selectable on widget.""" return None

         def format_match(self,obj):
             """ (HTML) formatted item for display in the dropdown """ return self.format_item_display(obj)